 Current Georgia Legislation:

-- House Bill 163, sponsored by Representative Sharon Cooper (R-43), directs Georgia’s Medicaid program to adopt “express lane” eligibility for kids who qualify for Medicaid coverage.
+- House Bill 163, sponsored by Consumer Champion, Representative Sharon Cooper (R-43), directs Georgia’s Medicaid program to adopt “express lane” eligibility for kids who qualify for Medicaid coverage.
 The change would make it easier for uninsured Georgia kids who already qualify for Medicaid to enroll and stay covered.
 The House passed HB 163 in early February and the Senate Health and Human Services Committee later approved it.

 - Senate Bill 172, sponsored by Senator Gloria Butler (D-55), would allow Georgia to fully expand Medicaid under the Affordable Care Act.
 Georgia is one of only 12 states that continues to reject federal money to cover low-income adults.
 Medicaid expansion would cover more than 500,000 Georgians.
 SB 172 has not yet been considered by the Senate Appropriations Committee.